The Car Industry

 This is an outside-in view of the market that realizes that the old model of “build it, paint it brightly, and show a sexy gal driving it along the Pacific highway” is only half way home.

 That doesn’t cut it anymore.
-Today, you must be smarter and realize that a car to many is a necessary evil.
+Today, you must be smarter and realize that a car is a necessary evil for many.
 A payment for life just does not deliver the same satisfaction it did in 1964.
 When owning a Mustang was a great thrill, even if you did not have the means to drive it anywhere.
 Today, owning a car competes with 500 channels of TV, 3-D movies, an Internet with everything from blogs to porn and a vacation abroad.

 The car is just not what it once was.
 Auto industry branding has yet to figure that out.